arunfloyd/learn-Data_Structure/README.txt

                            and each column represents an edge.
                            The cell at the intersection of row i and column j indicates whether vertex i is incident to edge j.
 This is useful for sparse graphs and when the graph is undirected.
 Edge indexing in this context involves accessing the matrix by the edge's row and column indices.

-  ..............................
-Trie ........................

-  -> A trie, also known as a prefix tree, is a tree-like data structure that is used to store a dynamic set
-     or associative array where the keys are usually strings.

-  -> Tries are particularly efficient for certain types of operations, such as searching for strings with a common prefix,
-     which can be very fast.

-  >>>> Types of Tries

-       >> Standard Tries: In a standard trie, each node represents a character of a string.
-                          The root node is empty, and each path from the root to a leaf node represents a string in the trie.
-                          Standard tries are simple to implement but can become large and inefficient for certain datasets.

-       >> Compressed Tries: Compressed tries are a variant of standard tries where nodes with a single child are merged into a single node.
-                            This reduces the size of the trie and can make it more efficient for certain operations.

-  >>>> Applications of Tries

-    >> Autocomplete: Tries are widely used in autocomplete systems to quickly find all strings that start with a given prefix.
-                     This is particularly useful in applications like search engines, text editors, and IDEs.

-    >> Spell Check: Tries can be used to implement spell checkers by storing all valid words in a trie.
-                    When a user types a word, the spell checker can quickly check if the word exists in the trie.

-    >> IP Routing: In computer networks, tries can be used to implement IP routing tables.
-                   Each node in the trie represents a bit in the IP address, allowing for efficient routing of packets.

-    >> Telephone Directory: Tries can be used to store a telephone directory, where each node represents a digit in a phone number.
-                 This allows for efficient searching and insertion of phone numbers.

-    >> Text Compression: Tries can be used in text compression algorithms to store the frequency of characters in a text.
-                         This can be used to compress text by replacing common strings with shorter representations.

- .............................
-Trie Vs Hashtable ........................................

- >>>> Trie

-  >> Purpose: Tries are primarily used for storing strings and are particularly efficient for operations that involve
-              finding strings with a common prefix.

-  >> Structure: Tries are tree-like structures where each node represents a character of a string.
-                The root node is empty, and each path from the root to a leaf node represents a string in the trie.

-  >> Search Complexity: The time complexity for searching a string in a trie is O(m), where m is the length of the string.
-                        This is because each character in the string corresponds to a level in the trie.

-  >> Insertion Complexity: The time complexity for inserting a string into a trie is also O(m),
-                           as each character in the string corresponds to a level in the trie.

-  >> Space Complexity: The space complexity of a trie is O(alphabet_size * key_length * N),
-                       where N is the number of keys in the trie.
-                       This can be quite space-efficient for certain datasets, especially when the keys have a common prefix.

-  >> Use Cases: Tries are commonly used in applications like autocomplete systems, spell checkers, and IP routing tables.

- >>>> Hash Table

-   >> Purpose: Hash tables are used for storing key-value pairs and are efficient for operations that involve looking up
-                values by their keys.

-   >> Structure: Hash tables use a hash function to map keys to indices in an array.
-                 Collisions are resolved using techniques like chaining or open addressing.

-   >> Search Complexity: The average time complexity for searching a key in a hash table is O(1),
-                         assuming a good hash function and proper handling of collisions.
-                         However, in the worst case (when all keys hash to the same index), the complexity can degrade to O(n), where n is the number of keys in the hash table.

-   >> Insertion Complexity: The average time complexity for inserting a key-value pair into a hash table is O(1),
-                            assuming a good hash function and proper handling of collisions.
-                            However, in the worst case, the complexity can degrade to O(n).

-   >> Space Complexity: The space complexity of a hash table is O(n),
-                        where n is the number of key-value pairs stored in the hash table.

-   >> Use Cases: Hash tables are widely used in various applications, including database indexing,
-                 caching, and implementing sets and maps.

- >>>> Comparison

-   >> Use Case: Tries are more suitable for operations involving strings and prefixes,
-                while hash tables are more general-purpose for storing key-value pairs.

-   >> Complexity: Tries have a predictable time complexity for operations involving strings,
-                  while hash tables have an average time complexity of O(1) but can degrade to O(n) in the worst case.

-   >> Space Efficiency: Tries can be more space-efficient for certain datasets, especially when the keys have a common prefix.
-                        Hash tables have a more predictable space complexity.

-   >> Implementation Complexity: Tries can be more complex to implement correctly, especially when dealing with collisions and
-                                 ensuring the trie remains balanced.
-                                 Hash tables are generally simpler to implement.

 ....................Height of a Node ,Depth of a Node and Degree of a Node .........................